JamesEMcClure/JamesEMcClure.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Associate Professor with the Virginia Tech National Security Institute.
-My research interests include non-equilibrium thermodynamics, parallel and distributed computing, and software co-design for emerging architectures.
-I am the main developer for the LBPM software package, which relies on lattice Boltzmann methods to simulate a wide range of transport phenomena.
+I have a Ph.D. in Environmental Sciences & Engineering from the University of North Carolina at Chapel Hill.
+I am the main developer for the [LBPM](https://lbpm-sim.org/) software package, which relies on lattice Boltzmann methods to simulate a wide range of transport phenomena.
+Current capabilities include fluid flows through complex micro-structures, immiscibile flow and electrochemical transport.

  * Non-Equilibrium Thermodynamics
  * Lattice Boltzmann methods
- * Geometry and topology of complex structures
+ * Geometry and topology of heterogeneous structures
+ * Transport phenomena
  * Software co-design
  * Applications for future computing arcitectures